brillout/wildcard-api/docs/readme.template.md

 };
 ~~~

-Wildcard is new but already used in production at several projects,
+Wildcard is used in production at several projects,
 every release is assailed against a heavy suit of automated tests,
-its author is responsive and issues are fixed within 1-2 days.
+its author is responsive,

-!INLINE ./snippets/section-footer.md #readme --hide-source-path
+and issues are fixed within 1-2 days.

 ## Wildcard compared to REST, GraphQL, and other RPCs